Why Do Hot Air Balloons Float?

 Pilots may also adjust their rate of descent or ascent to catch a favorable wind current.
 Pilots can use these and other strategies to navigate their hot air balloons through the sky carefully.
-Do you know how hard and time-consuming it is to become a balloon pilot?
+(Check out how hard and time-consuming it is to become a balloon pilot!)

 What Does It Feel Like to Take a Hot Air Balloon Ride?

 A hot air balloon ride is like nothing else you will ever experience.
 As the sun rises, you watch the gas-powered burner inflates your colorful balloon.
 Then, you climb into the basket and prepare for takeoff.